Let Me Love You (DJ Snake song)

-"Let Me Love You" is a song recorded by French DJ and electronic music producer DJ Snake featuring vocals from Canadian singer Justin Bieber.
+"Let Me Love You" is a song recorded by French DJ and record producer DJ Snake featuring vocals from Canadian singer Justin Bieber.
 The song was released through Interscope Records on 5 August 2016 as the third single from his debut studio album, Encore (2016).
 The artists both co-wrote the song along with Andrew Watt, Ali Tamposi, Brian Lee and Louis Bell, while the song's production was handled by DJ Snake, Bell and Watt.

+The core message of the song is embedded within its title itself.
+The lyrics depict a person pleading with their loved one not to give up on their relationship and to allow them to be the source of love and support.
+It is more than just a romantic appeal—it carries a deeper message of resilience, urging the partner to hold on through difficult times.
+The song expresses the idea that true love remains steadfast even in the face of challenges, reinforcing the theme of unwavering commitment and emotional endurance.